studio-b12/goat/docs/book/src/goatfile/import-statement.md

 ### Explanation

-Foreign Goatfiles can be imported using the `use` statement.
+External Goatfiles can be imported using the `use` statement.

-Imported Goatfile behave like they are merged with the root Goatfile.
-So when you import a Goatfile `B` into a Goatfile `A`, all actions in all sections of `B` will be inserted **infront** of the actions in the sections of `A`.
+Imported Goatfiles behave like they are merged with the root Goatfile.
+So when you import a Goatfile `B` into a Goatfile `A`, all actions in all sections of `B` will be inserted **in front** of the actions in the sections of `A`.
 Meanwhile, the order of the sections `Setup`, `Tests` and `Teardown` stays intact.

-Cyclic or repeated imports are not allowed.
+Cyclical or repeated imports are not allowed.

-Schematical Example:
+Schematic Example:

 `A.goat`
 ```